 Large block-size transforms with high-frequency zeroing

 In VVC, large block-size transforms, up to 64×64 in size, are enabled, which is primarily useful for higher resolution video, e.g., 1080p and 4K sequences.
 High frequency transform coefficients are zeroed out for the transform blocks with size (width or height, or both width and height) equal to 64, so that only the lower-frequency coefficients are retained.
 For example, for an M×N transform block, with M as the block width and N as the block height, when M is equal to 64, only the left 32 columns of transform coefficients are kept.
 Similarly, when N is equal to 64, only the top 32 rows of transform coefficients are kept.
 When transform skip mode is used for a large block, the entire block is used without zeroing out any values.
-In addition transform shift is removed in transform skip mode.
+In addition, transform shift is removed in transform skip mode.
 The VTM also supports configurable max transform size in SPS, such that encoder has the flexibility to choose up to 32-length or 64-length transform size depending on the need of specific implementation.

 Multiple transform selection (MTS) for core transform